pfptcommunity/ser-certbot-deploy/README.md

-# SER Certbot Deploy Hook
+# Secure Email Relay (SER) Connector Certbot Deploy Hook

-A small Bash deploy hook for installing Certbot managed TLS certificates into the standard Secure Email Relay (SER) connector certificate locations.
+A small Bash deploy hook for installing Certbot-managed TLS certificates into the standard SER connector certificate locations.

-- SER receives certificate and key files in predictable locations.
+- The SER connector receives certificate and key files in predictable locations.
 - The private key is installed with restrictive permissions.
 - The `ser-connector` service is restarted after deployment.
 - Existing certificate and key files are backed up before replacement.
 - The deployed certificate and private key are validated as a matching pair.

+## Disclaimer

+This code is provided as-is, without warranty, support commitment, or guarantee of fitness for a particular purpose.

+Users are responsible for reviewing, testing, and validating the script in their own environment before using it in production.
+Certificate deployment errors can cause TLS failures, service interruption, or mail-flow impact.

+Always test in a lab or non-production environment first, and ensure that your operational rollback process is understood and validated before production use.

-## Default SER layout
+## Default SER connector directory and file layout

 By default, deployed files are written to: